franzpe/solidity-bootcamp/packages/week-5/README.md

 **Requirements**:

 - [ ] create frontend for lottery contract
-  - [ ] Create wallet by importing the private key or mnemonic
+  - [x] Create wallet by importing the private key or mnemonic - [Metamask used]
   - [ ] Display state of the auction
   - [ ] Display Countdown
   - [ ] Display balance eth, tokens